WICG/first-party-sets/README.md

  * A user identifier could be stored in any of these storage types.
  * Clearing just a few of the types would break sites that expect different types of data to be consistent with each other.

-Since member sites can only add/remove themselves to/from FPSs with the consent from the primary, we look at Related Website Set changes as a site changing its FPS primary.
+Since member sites can only add/remove themselves to/from RWSs with the consent from the primary, we look at Related Website Set changes as a site changing its RWS primary.

 If a site’s primary changed:

-1. If this site had no FPS primary, the site's data won't be cleared.
+1. If this site had no RWS primary, the site's data won't be cleared.
-    *   Pro: Avoids adoption pain when a site joins a FPS.
+    *   Pro: Avoids adoption pain when a site joins a RWS.
     *   Con: Unclear how this lines up with user expectations about access to browsing history prior to set formation.
 2. Otherwise, clear site data of this site.

 Potential modification, which adds implementation complexity:

-3. If this site's new primary is a site that previously had the same FPS primary as the first site, the site's data won't be cleared.
+3. If this site's new primary is a site that previously had the same RWS primary as the first site, the site's data won't be cleared.
     *   Pro: Provides graceful transitions for examples (f) and (g).
     *   Con: Multi-stage transitions, such as (h) to (i) are unaccounted for.